cyrusn/srr-overall-rating-convertor/README.md

 #### Compare with previous method

-The above SRR performances will be compared with the previous percentile method, higher performance will go to student.
-Student's overall rating is simply retrieved from the percentiles below.
+The above method twill be compared with the previous method which simple using the following percentile to determine the overall rating.
+Better result will go to student.

 Excellent | Very Good | Good      | Average   | Below Average
 --------- | --------- | --------- | --------- | -------------